-We moved into our new modern farmhouse just over 2 years ago – Thanksgiving Day 2017, to be exact.
+We moved into our new modern farmhouse a few years ago – Thanksgiving Day 2017, to be exact.
 And while we should have been beyond thrilled that we finally achieved our decade-long dream of building our own home, we were actually beyond STRESSED TO THE MAX.

 Hurricane Irma pummeled Naples that September so that pushed the construction completion date back a couple of months.
 Everything came to a standstill while the community dealt with the destruction and aftermath of that terrifying storm.